Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 Tully River Whitewater Rafting

-A full day on Australia's best rafting river — Grade 3–4 rapids through a spectacular World Heritage rainforest gorge, with expert guides and all gear included.
+A full day on one of Australia's premier rafting rivers — Grade 3–4 rapids through a spectacular World Heritage rainforest gorge on Jirrbal and Gulngay Country, with expert guides and all gear included.

 Full Day